Is it time to hang up the car keys?

 Google “elderly” and you’ll find numerous reports of folk of various advancing years being involved in car accidents.
 It’s enough to make you want to hide your parents’ car keys – which some people have been known to do out of desperation and concern.

 According to statistics there are now 4 million people over 70 driving on UK roads.
 At present they are required to declare themselves safe to drive every three years.
 Yet, as the BBC reports, drivers under the age of 20 have more fatal accidents than those over the age of 70 – although there’s not a great deal of information about causes or blame.
 However, the UK Department for Transport says there is no evidence older drivers are more likely to cause an accident, and it has no plans to restrict licensing or require extra training on the basis of age.

 Insurers may not be as confident, and their premiums may reflect that concern.
 Anecdotal evidence suggests that insurers see older women as a particular risk.
 That’s because they often get less practice as their husbands retire and take on most of the driving.
-If insurance for either parent is due for renewal, take a look at our article on choosing car insurance.
-In fact the cost of insurance and fuel may take our parents off the road before they need to give up.

 Are older people really a risk on the roads in reality, and what can be done to help them stay safe for as long as possible?